EVerest/EVerest/docs/general/05_existing_modules.rst

 EVerest is a modular framework.

-For devices like powermeters or hardware boards, you will have implementations as a driver module.
+For devices like powermeters or hardware boards, you will have implementations of a driver module.
 Energy management logic, authentication or protocol implementations - everything is delivered (or can be implemented by you) via a module.